Filgeary/demo-website-oswaldos/README.md

 - Stylelint and Autoprefixer

-- Performance: preload fonts and critical assets
+- Preload fonts and critical assets

 - Favicons